Bhavna-Kale/Student-Managment-System-/README.md

-# Student-Managment-System
+# Student management System
 📌 Project Overview

-The Student Management System is a SQL-based project designed to efficiently store and manage student information.
-It eliminates manual record-keeping and provides fast data retrieval for educational institutions.
+The Student Management System is a SQL-based relational database project designed to store and manage student information efficiently.
+It eliminates manual record-keeping and enables fast, accurate data retrieval for educational institutions.

 🎯 Objectives